jspark311/CppPotpourri/extras/doc/TripleAxisPipe.md

 All data that moves through the pipeline is assumed to be given in SI units.
 Data must have a corresponding enum in the library to be accepted.
 There is also a type `SpatialSense::UNITLESS` to accommodate special cases.

 Sensors are generally sources but (apart from terminology) there is no reason that they can't have afferent connections from other classes.
+Such a case might arise with sensors that have "integrated hubs", as do some Bosch and ST parts.

+Sources need not themselves implement any interfaces from the pipeline.
+They only need to call `pushVector()` with conforming parameters.

 ----------------------

 #### Pipeline sinks

 Writing a sink class is trivial, but there is a pipeline sink class called `TripleAxisTerminus` that makes a convenient end-point for delivery of vectors to the application layer.
+This sink holds a local copy of the last-known data and error, and provides a sequence number and timestamp of the last update.

 By defining a function with the signature...

     int8_t my_callback_fxn(SpatialSense s, Vector3f* dat, Vector3f* err, uint32_t seq_num);